rouckay/MERN-CRUD-For-JOB/README.md

+# Probleme Solved By Farhad Rahmani
+## Full Stack Developer
-Certainly!
-Here's an example of a README file that you can include in your GitHub repository to provide detailed instructions for setting up and running the MERN application with CRUD operations for the users table and profile image uploading:
+GitHub repository to provide detailed instructions for setting up and running the MERN application with CRUD operations for the users table and profile image uploading:

 ````
 # MERN Application with CRUD Operations and Profile Image Uploading